microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/b2xidentityuserflow-get-apiconnectorconfiguration.md

 ## Optional query parameters

-This method supports some of the OData query parameters to help customize the response.
+This method supports the expand OData query parameter to help customize the response.
 For example, to retrieve the API connector for the `postFederationSignup` and `postAttributeCollection` steps, add `$expand=postFederationSignup,postAttributeCollection`.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers